Hillary-Kechem/letuce-eat/README.md

 1. Open your terminal
 2. Use this command to clone `$ git clone https://github.com/KechemKip/letuce-eat.git
+## Contact details
+For any clarification, addition you can contact me:hillarykechem92@gmail.com
 ## Live Site:
 https://github.com/KechemKip/letuce-eat.git
 ## Licence